Historical Museum

 The Coach House was built by William Balzer in 1932 using lumber from his former tombstone shop and originally stood behind the Balzer House on East Lake Street.
 Balzer used the building for his Addison Township Clerk office, vehicle storage, and carpentry shop.
 It was moved to this location in 1999 along with the museum.
 The first floor contains a recreation of Balzer's clerk office, a diorama of the Addison State Bank, an Addison Railroad display and exhibits on Addison's agricultural heritage.
 The second floor area includes displays of antique household items and tools.

-Museum Vision: Engaging the Community in Addison's History (adopted 11.5.2018)
+Engaging the Community in Addison's History (adopted 11.5.2018)